lemmonation/fcl-nat/README.md

 * tensorflow == 1.4
 * tensor2tensor == 1.2.9

-As the codebase of both tensorflow and tensor2tensor have changed drastically, we cannot guarantee the execution of our code on other versions.
 The core logic of our model is in `tensor2tensor/model/transformer_nat_cl_word.py`.
 We also provide a sample training script of our model in `scripts/train_nat_distill_wmt_ende_cl_word_set0.sh`.

 The original version of this code is written by [Zhuohan Li](https://github.com/zhuohan123/hint-nart).
 We thank them a lot for sharing the code.